demystifyfp/demystifyfp/content/fsharp/blog/generic-programming-made-easy.md

     }
 ```

-Now we have the parsing logic in place for the populating individual record fields and the one last thing that we need is to prepare an initial value of the record type and call the function returned with `parseRecordField` function with the prepared record.
+Now we have the parsing logic in place for the populating individual record fields, and the one last thing that we need is to prepare an initial value of the record type and call the function returned with `parseRecordField` function with the prepared record.

 In this last step, we also need to collect all the errors!